FrandSX/sxtools2-blender/README.md

 UV7 | Currently not in use

 Vertex colors are exported from the Composite/VertexColor0 layer.
 Material properties are assigned according to the list above.
-Note that emission is only an 8-bit mask for base vertex color, not a full RGBA-channel.
+Note that emission is exported only as an 8-bit mask for base vertex color, not a full RGBA-channel.

 (c) 2017-2023 Jani Kahrama / Secret Exit Ltd.